What is Kubernetes? All you Need to Know

 What is Kubernetes?

 Kubernetes, also known as K8s, is an open-source Container Orchestration platform that has gained significant popularity in modern application deployment.
 With its ability to automate and manage containerised applications, Kubernetes offers a solution for scaling, managing, and deploying applications across various environments.
-At its core, Kubernetes provides a framework that containerises applications, enabling developers to abstract away the infrastructure and focus on building and scaling their applications seamlessly.
+As highlighted in the Kubernetes Guide, it provides a framework that containerises applications, enabling developers to abstract away the infrastructure and focus on building and scaling their applications seamlessly.
 Kubernetes makes things easier by handling the following jobs:

 a) Arranging containers